The Greatest Christmas Hits

 The Greatest Christmas Hits is a Christmas compilation album by American a cappella group Pentatonix.
 It was released on October 20, 2023.

 Background

 Pentatonix announced the album on September 2, 2023.
 It is a two-disc album that features 23 previously released tracks and 8 new ones.
-The tour for the album, called the Most Wonderful Tour of the Year, will begin on November 14, 2023, in Palm Springs, California.
+The tour for the album, called the Most Wonderful Tour of the Year, began on November 14, 2023, in Palm Springs, California.

 On September 25, 2023, the single "Please Santa Please" was released.
 The album debuted at number 3 on Billboards Top Holiday Albums chart, dated November 4, 2023.